Elevate potential

 Final Verdict

 So, how much do CFAs earn in India?
-Anywhere from ₹6 LPA to ₹60+ LPA depending on role, city, experience, and hustle.
+Anywhere from ₹6 LPA to ₹60+ LPA depending on role, city, experience, and abilities.
 The CFA charter doesn’t guarantee a dream job — but it’s a powerful lever in the right hands.
 Use it smartly, and you’ll be the one setting the benchmarks.